 How We Support Our Seniors’ Loved Ones

-The Courtyards at Mountain View is attentive to everyone’s needs.
+The Courtyards at Mountain View is attentive to everyone’s needs, including senior living family members.
 We have taken extensive measures to ensure that all of those involved with our community remain secure and content throughout the rest of the COVID-19 pandemic.

 How do we help the family members of our senior living residents?

 We strive to make the families of our residents feel included in their experiences by offering homemade treats, providing frequent updates on our Facebook page, and continuing to allow secure, socially-distanced interactions.
 We care about their peace of mind as we care for their Denver seniors at our assisted living and independent living communities.

 Have You Been to Our Muffin Drop-Offs?